Do you have a professional license or credential issued by a state, national or professional

 organization that required a proctored exam?
 If so, you may have demonstrated college-level

-college course(s) that the learning is equivalent to.
+course(s) that the learning is equivalent to.

 You must be able to supply sufficient information about the content of the examination

-programs are not eligible for credential evaluation.
+not eligible for credential evaluation.
 Charter Oak accepts credit recommendations

 made by the American Council on Education (ACE), Connecticut Credit Assessment Program (CCAP), and National College Credit Recommendation Service (NCCRS); there is no need to submit a credential for evaluation if it has been evaluated

-through one of these processes.
+through one of those processes.

 Application and Fees